-Search Web of Science on your topic, then click on Analyze Results at the top right of the results list.
-At the next screen, select Source Title and the number of titles you want to see.
-The journals with the most citations matching your topic will then display.
+Web of Science - search it on your topic, then click on Analyze Results at the top right of the results list.
+At the next screen, select Publication Titles.

-Look for a specific journal or match your abstract and/or keywords with to a list of Elsevier's numerous titles.
+Elsevier Journal Finder - search for a specific journal or subject keyword or match your abstract to a list of Elsevier's titles.

 Several instruments have been developed to statistically assess the quality of journals by their impact.

 Google Scholar Metrics: Google ranks journals based on 5-Index (5 year hindex) and h5-median.
 Filters by broad subject area, e.g. Engineering and Computer Science and by language.

 Journal Citation Reports (JCR) provide data that helps you evaluate and compare scholarly journals in the sciences and social sciences based on citations in indexed articles to other articles in a particular journal.
 The journal impact factor is a measure of the frequency with which the "average article" in a journal has been cited in a particular year.
 The impact factor will help you evaluate a journal's relative importance, especially when you compare it to others in the same field.